Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

 \subsection{Time propagators}

 We consider the case where the system modeled by the Hamiltonian $H$ [Eqs. (\ref{eq:ham1}-\ref{eq:ham2})] undergoes a Franck-Condon transition from the ground state $|0;0\rangle$ to $|1;0\rangle$, corresponding to a generic linear superposition of Hamiltonian eigenstates.
-This will evolve in time, under the combined effect of the adiabatic ($H_{0,e}$) and non-adiabatic ($V$) terms, which induces transitions between the states $|1\rangle$ and $|2\rangle$.
+This will evolve in time, under the combined effect of the adiabatic ($H_{0,e}$) and non-adiabatic ($V$) terms.

+{ More specifically, the propagators are written as the sum of different terms, each one corresponding order ($M-1$) in the non-adiabatic interactions.
+The nonadiabatic interactions take place at times $t_k$, with $t_{M-1} < t_{M-2} < \dots < t_1 $ and result in transitions between, e.g., states $|1; q_{k+1}\rangle$ and $|2; q_k\rangle$ (where the $q_k$ specify the Fock states of the undisplaced harmonic oscillator).
+Between two consecutive nonadiabatic interactions, for time intervals $\tau_k=t_{k-1}-t_k$, the system evolves freely under the effect of the Hamiltonian $H_{0}$ and accumulates the phase $\Omega_k\tau_k$.
+The response functions are eventually derived by integrating over the interaction times $t_k$.
+Between two consecutive non-adiabatic interactions, for time intervals of duration $\tau_k=t_{k-1}-t_k$, the system evolves freely, under the effect of the Hamiltonian $H_0$, and accumulates the phase $\Omega_k\tau_k$.
+The response functions are eventually derived by integrating over the interaction times. }